rgerardi/i3status-wrapper/README.md

 * Support for colors, markup and Unicode characters
 * Support for execution of custom commands, adding the output to i3status results
 * Support for JSON output of custom commands
+* Support for concurrent execution of custom commands
+* Support for custom commands time out configuration

 ## How to install:
 ```